Kinematics of the molecular interstellar medium probed by Gaia: steep velocity dispersion-size relation, isotropic turbulence, and location-dependent energy dissipation: Discussions

 \subsection{Energy source of molecular clouds}

 Our results indicate that the energy dissipation rate of turbulence decreases with the Galactocentric distance.
-This can be explained if the turbulence is driven by molecular cloud coagulations. \cite{2010Klessen} and \cite{2010Elmegreen} argued that accretion can explain the observed level of turbulence at the Galactic, molecular cloud and core scales.
+This can be explained if the turbulence is driven by molecular cloud coagulations.
+Along this line of thought, \cite{2010Klessen} and \cite{2010Elmegreen} argued that accretion can explain the observed level of turbulence at the Galactic, molecular cloud and core scales.
 Using an analytical model and numerical simulations, \cite{2011MNRAS.413.2935D}, \cite{2015Goldbaum} and \cite{2016Juan} demonstrated that a large cloud can maintain its turbulence by accreting smaller clouds.

-\cite{2017Li} studied the co-evolution between the Galactic disk and molecular cloud, and propsoed the following equation linking the properties of the disk to the energy dissipation rate of the molecular cloud:
+Our conclusion results from the fact that molecular clouds are more turbulent in regions of higher gas surface densities.
+This fact can be explained in the collision-driven turbulence scenario, where regions of higher densites have higher cloud-cloud collision rates, leading to more turbulence.
+Quantitatively, \cite{2017Li} studied the co-evolution between the Galactic disk and molecular cloud, and proposed the following equation linking the properties of the disk to the energy dissipation rate of the molecular cloud: